Skip to Content

 Instructions

-2. Make a shallow cut down the back of the shrimps, pull out the intestinal vein.
+2. Make a shallow cut down the back of each shrimp and pull out the intestinal vein; this improves texture and appearance.

 Notes